 As America has diversified and tastes have become more exotic, Asian ingredients have become widely available in supermarkets.
-If your local stores are really bland, you can order online; places like Thrive Market have great prices on many exotic ingredients.
+If your local stores are really bland, you can order online through Amazon.

 I live in Pittsburgh now, on the same block with a Korean store that sells a wide array of Asian ingredients.
 In the neighborhood where I work are two Indian stores.
 I like to support these small, family-run businesses, but I appreciate that I can get most of my ingredients at Giant Eagle, the East End Food Co-op, or Trader Joe’s, as well.